Welcome to Kelly's Working Well Farm

 more than a farm

 At the foundation of the “More Than a Farm” vision is the utilization of a farm as a means to develop and share practices that honor the earth and the interconnectedness of all living things.
-Our greater goal is to create a movement that goes beyond our farm, and serves as a model to build more resilient, caring, and sustainable communities in the northeast Ohio region and beyond.
+Our greater goal is to create a movement that goes beyond our farm, and serves as a model to build more resilient, caring, and sustainable communities in the Great Lake Erie Southern Shore (GLESS) Bioregion and beyond.

 Upcoming Events